GPUWorks/Simple-Fonts-OpenGL/README.md

 Use of Bezier curves to display simple shapes and fonts

-Template code files was provided; all modified heavily
+Template code files was provided; all modified heavily Please have glfw, freetype, glad, glm all downloaded before running.
+Cannot upload respective folders since they are too big.

 How to compile program:
 1. change directory to CPSC453A3